Place keywords correctly

 4. place keywords in the meta description

-The relevant keyword also still belongs in the meta description, as every SEO knows.
-"Welcome to the page for my super-genius hairdressing salon" - This would be an example of a lovingly placed sentence that unerringly gives away the most important keywords in the most important places.
+As every SEO knows, the relevant keyword still belongs in the meta description.
+“Welcome to the page for my super-genius hairdressing salon” - This would be an example of a lovingly placed sentence, which unerringly gives away the most important keywords in the most important places.

 5. optimize the H1 headline

-In the H1 headline the customer is welcomed, in the H2 headline you thank them for finding the website.
-Unfortunately, the customer does not search for "welcome" or "thank you" with the search engine.
-At least not when he wants to use a service.
-Especially the H1 tag must send the clear signal to the searcher: "Here I the answer to your question or the service you are looking for".
+The customer is greeted in the H1 headline and thanked for finding the website in the H2 headline.
+Unfortunately, the customer does not search for “welcome” or “thank you” in the search engine.
+At least not if they want to make use of a service.
+The H1 tag in particular must send a clear signal to the searcher: “Here is the answer to your question or the service you are looking for”.
 And this signal is sent by the appropriate keywords.
-It is self-explanatory that an H1 headline may only appear 1x per page.
+It is self-explanatory that an H1 headline may therefore only appear once per page.

 6. alt text

-Important keywords can also be placed in the alt text for media files.
-For those who compulsively can't say goodbye to politeness, here's a little tip: To a friendly face, the text "Your hairdresser in Basel is looking forward to your visit" can have more effect than "We are looking forward to your visit".
+Important keywords can also be placed in the alt text of media files.
+If you can't get away from politeness, here's a little tip: The text “Your hairdresser in Basel is looking forward to your visit” can be more effective with a friendly face than “We look forward to your visit”.

 The customs and rules of conduct in Switzerland cannot be transferred 1:1 to the Word Wide Web.
 The politeness is useful if you want to be recommended by customers.
 It has (so far) little influence on Google ranking.